EwoutH/urban-self-driving-effects/paper/paper.md

 A trade-off was made here between pre-processing data for efficiency and maintaining flexibility for future extensions.
 While much data was pre-processed to reduce runtime overhead, some of the more destructive processing (like selecting and aggregating) was done on data initialization, to allow for easy modification and extension of the model, without needed to alter data files themselves.

 ### 7. Submodels
+Aside from the two main submodels for mode-choice and traffic simulation discussed in section [3.2](#32-key-submodels), the model has several smaller submodels that handle specific aspects of the simulation.

 #### 7.1 Trip Generation
 Trips are generated for each agent using the following process:

 1. For each hour in the simulation period, generate a trip with probability given by `trips_by_hour_chance`.